-Screening and discussion of the film "Des goûts de lutte" by Emmanuelle Reungoat, teacher-researcher at the University of Montpellier.
+Screening and discussion of the film “Des goûts de lutte” (Tastes of Struggle) by Emmanuelle Reungoat, professor and researcher at the University of Montpellier

-A historian and a sociologist echo these traces with those of other movements that have marked history, such as the Paris Commune or the Spanish Indignés.
-Through the intimate and the collective, the film questions the extent to which social struggles can transform us and become emancipatory.
+In response, a historian and a sociologist draw parallels between these traces and those of other movements that have marked history, such as the Paris Commune and the Spanish Indignados.
+Through intimate and collective journeys, the film questions the extent to which social struggles can transform us and become emancipatory.

-Emmanuelle Reungoat, teacher-researcher at the University of Montpellier
+Emmanuelle Reungoat, professor and researcher at the University of Montpellier

-To see Emmanuelle Reungoat's full profile and all the information on the UM website, click here.
+To view Emmanuelle Reungoat's full profile and all her information on the UM website, click here.

 Practical information

-- Venue: La Vista theater in Montpellier, 170 rue Joachim du Bellay, Montpellier (Tram 3 to Arceaux stop)
+- Location: La Vista Theater in Montpellier, 170 rue Joachim du Bellay, Montpellier (Tram 3, Arceaux stop)

 - Registration